 The fun part about this game is seeing how fast you and Baby can play it.
 Clap your hands together twice, then clap both your hands to both of Baby‘s hands twice, then clap your hands together twice, then clap the back of your hands to the back of Baby‘s hands.
 That’s the first two lines.
-For the second two, clap your hands together once, then to Baby‘s hands once, then together once, then to the back of Baby‘s hands once, then together twice, then once to Baby‘s hands and once to the back of his hands.
+For the second two, clap your hands together once, then to Baby‘s hands once, then together once, then to the back of Baby‘s hands once, then together twice, then once to Baby‘s hands and once to the back of their hands.
 It might take you a few minutes to get it right, but it’s super fun.

 Double double, this this (together, together, across, across)